Michael Fresco

 Michael Fresco is an American television director and television producer.

 Most notably Fresco has directed a number of episodes from shows including The O.C., My Name is Earl and the pilots to 1-800-Missing, Suburgatory, and Providence.
-He has also been a producer on Providence along with other shows such as Northern Exposure.
+He has also been a producer on Providence along with other shows such as Northern Exposure, which earned him a Primetime Emmy Award nomination in the category Outstanding Drama Series.
 He has also directed nine episodes of the series Better Off Ted (2009–10), written by his brother, Victor Fresco.